Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 Legacy Parsing
 	Due to decades of bad HTML, browsers are quite excellent at cleaning up after authors, and these conditions are often exploitable
 	- '`<script>` tag on its own will automatically be closed at the end of the page

+# Content Sniffing

+MIME Sniffing
+	The browser will often not just look at the content-type header that the server is passing, but also the contents of the page.
+If it looks enough like HTML, it'll be parsed as HTML which led to IE 6/7-era bugs where image and text files containing HTML tags would execute as HTML
+	Imagine a site with a file upload function for profile pictures.
+If that file contains enough HTML to trigger the sniffing heuristics, an attacker could upload a picture and then link it to victims.
+	This is one of the reasons why Facebook and other sites use a separate domain to host such content.